pombase/website/frontend/src/docs/documentation/advanced-search.md

 typing to search for a term name.
 Choose a term from the list of options offered by the autocomplete, and click "Submit".

+#### Commonly used queries

+This item offers convenient links to perform frequently used queries easily.
+Click on the query description to add the results to the query history.

+Please contact the [helpdesk](mailto:helpdesk@pombase.org) if you would like any queries added to the selection.

+#### Gene IDs

+Type or paste a list of systematic IDs, or click the "Browse" button to select a file to upload.
+Click "Lookup" to add the gene list to the history (useful for combining the list with other queries).

 #### GO

 The Gene Ontology (GO) query retrieves gene products annotated to a GO